When users sign up for a free trial it feels amazing. It is an achievement every time even if it happens several times every day.

 c).
 Look deeper into your data

-Again, the data point is coming up because it’s important for finding your activation points and moving forward with activation rate optimization.
+Again, the data point is coming up because it’s important for finding your activation points and moving forward with activation rate optimisation.

 Take a very deep dive into your existing customer data and onboarding process.
 The goal is to uncover those hidden features that your customer finds to be adding the most value.

-You will see the value of this shortly under strategies that have been used in product activation rate optimization by other companies.
+You will see the value of this shortly under strategies that have been used in activation rate optimisation by other companies.